DelManzueta/elevated/README.md

 -   `pages/`: Main pages including Home, About, Services, Appointments, Gift Cards, Policies.

+### Frontend: SPA (Spa & Services)

+This frontend focuses on showcasing the spa and its services, and it facilitates appointment bookings.

+#### Directory Structure

+-   `pages/`: Main pages including Home, About, Services, Appointments, Gift Cards, Policies, etc.
+-   `components/`: Reusable UI components.
+-   `assets/`: Static files like images and stylesheets.

 ### Frontend: Ecomm (E-commerce Shop)

-This frontend manages the e-commerce part, including product listings.
+This frontend is dedicated to the e-commerce aspect, including product listings, cart management, and user accounts.

-#### Directory Structure:
+#### Directory Structure

--   `pages/`: Main pages including Home, Products, Cart, Account.
+-   `pages/`: Main pages including Home, Products, Cart, Account, etc.
+-   `components/`: Reusable UI components.
+-   `assets/`: Static files like images and stylesheets.

 ### Communication

-The API exposes specific endpoints for both frontends, allowing interaction with the backend.
+Both frontends communicate with the backend through specific API endpoints:

--   **SPA Frontend**: Fetches services, books appointments.
+-   **SPA Frontend**: Fetches available services and manages appointment bookings.
--   **Ecomm Frontend**: Manages products, cart, user accounts.
+-   **Ecomm Frontend**: Manages product listings, shopping cart, and user accounts.

 ### Shared Components

-Shared components or functionalities can be managed in a shared library or common folder.
+Shared UI components or functionalities can be managed in a shared library or a common folder.

 ## Development Approach

 ### Test-Driven Development (TDD)

-We have initiated the Test-Driven Development approach by setting up Jest and writing the first test case for the Customer model in the User category.
-This approach helps in building robust and error-free code.
+We follow the Test-Driven Development (TDD) approach, facilitated by Jest for writing test cases.
+This ensures robust, error-free code and simplifies debugging.

+### Security

+We prioritize security by implementing JWT-based authentication, rate limiting, and data validation.
+For production, consider replacing `console.error` with a more robust logging solution.

+### Contributors

+-   Lead: `Del M.`
+-   Backend Developer:
+-   Frontend Developer:
+-   QA Engineer:

-### Conclusion
+## Conclusion

-The architecture is designed to keep the spa and ecomm sections separate but unified through a common backend.
-By keeping the frontends separate, it allows for focused development and easier maintenance, while the unified backend ensures consistency and efficiency.
+The architecture is modular, separating the spa and e-commerce functionalities into distinct frontends while maintaining a unified backend.
+This allows for focused development and easier maintenance.

 ## Getting Started

-To get started with development, follow the instructions in the `Getting Started` section (to be added).
+To get started with development, please refer to the `Getting Started` section (to be added).